Best Value Singlecut Guitars – The ’50s blues, rock & metal workhorse

 Best Value Singlecut Guitars

-The Singlecut guitar design is used by many companies and is a popular style of electric guitar.
+Many companies use the Singlecut guitar design and is a popular style of electric guitar.
 What are the defining features of a Singlecut guitar?
 Well, you’ll usually find glued-in or thru-neck construction along with hardtail bridges and three-a-side headstocks.
 Typically, you’ll also find either P90 or humbucking pickups.

-You’ll find variations on the basic design these days, including locking tremolo systems and odd headstock layouts, but the basic design is still recognisable as that created in Kalamazoo all those years ago.
+You’ll find variations on the basic design these days, including locking tremolo systems and odd headstock layouts, but the basic design is still recognizable as that created in Kalamazoo all those years ago.

 We start our list of best value singlecut guitars with one of the most expensive models out there, but also one of the tried and tested designs that many players adore.
 The Gibson Les Paul Custom is a guitar that will last you a lifetime.